 Land management agencies are concerned with the control of wildfire, as well as the use of fire as a management tool to protect life, property and economic interests.
 Critical to this mission is access to timely and accurate weather forecast information which is used in decision making for wildfire prevention, fire control, prescribed burning, and smoke management.

 The Florida Annual Operating Plan will be the governing document for fire weather procedures and cooperation among the following agencies:

-National Weather Service (NWS) U.S. Fish and Wildlife Service Department of Defense Florida Park Service Bureau of Indian Affairs U.S. Forest Service National Park Service Florida Forest Service U.S. Department of Agriculture
+U.S. Forest Service

+National Park Service

+Florida Forest Service

+U.S. Department of Agriculture